benchopt/benchopt/roadmap.md

    - Local run with a callback API?

 * complicated part:
-   - Same definition of the loss (mean vs sum)
+   - Same definition of the objective (mean vs sum)

 ## Current TODO: